jimasp/behave-vsc/README.md

 - Did you set extension settings in your user settings instead of your workspace settings?
 - Have you tried *manually* running the behave command that is logged in the Behave VSC output window?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
+- If you are not seeing exceptions while debugging a test, do you have the appropriate breakpoint settings in vscode, e.g. do you have "Raised Exceptions" etc. turned off?
 - Do you have the correct extension [settings](#extension-settings) for your project?
 (See [Q&A](#Q&A) for information on how to see your effective settings.)
 - Does restarting vscode solve your issue?
 - Do you have runParallel turned on?
 Try turning it off.